On the abscissas of a Dirichlet series and its subseries supported on prime factorization: An application of Theorem

 (ii) By assumption, $c_{p^m} = p^{r-1}$ which extends multiplicatively for all integers $n \Ge 1.$ Then, \cite[Corollary~4.2]{St} (also, see \cite[Theorem~4.1]{Sa}) combined with the condition \eqref{sigma-delta} yields the desired conclusion. \end{proof}

-.4cm \textit{Acknowledgment:} The author gratefully acknowledges the support provided by the institute post-doctoral fellowship of IIT Bombay.
-The author expresses gratitude to O. F. Brevig and H. Ahmed for helpful discussions regarding Question~\ref{Q-1}.
+.4cm \textit{Acknowledgment:} The author gratefully acknowledges the support received from the Indian Institute of Technology Bombay through an Institute post-doctoral fellowship.
+The author is grateful to O. F. Brevig for some helpful discussions and to H. Ahmed for carefully reading the manuscript.
+Finally, we thank the anonymous referee for some suggestions that improved the original presentation. .3cm